 Fracking: the facts

 Fracking contributes to climate breakdown.
-It is a way of extracting gas or oil which is trapped inside rocks and won't flow freely on its own.
+It's a way of extracting gas or oil which is trapped inside rocks and won't flow freely on its own.

 To get the gas or oil out, the rock has to be fractured.
 This is known as "hydraulic fracturing" or fracking for short.